akoken/udacity-self-driving-car/src/P9-CarND-Capstone/README.md

 ### Rubric Points

-**The code is built successfully and connects to the simulator:** The project is built and runs successfully.
+**The code is built successfully and connects to the simulator:** Thanks to code walkthrough lessons, the project is built and runs successfully.
 No errors observed with `catkin_make`, `source devel/setup.sh` and `roslaunch launch/styx.launch`.

 **Waypoints are published to plan Carla’s route around the track:** The waypoints are published to the `/final_waypoint` topic in `waypoint_update.py` (line 82).
 Acceleration and jerk limits are not exceeded.
 The top speed of the vehicle is limited to the km/h velocity set by the velocity ros param in `waypoint_loader.py`.